kalessil/phpinspectionsea/docs/probable-bugs.md

 - is_object(), is_null() and similar is_*() functions calls are not analyzed, instead we recommend to rely on null identity and instanceof operators;
 - the inspection doesn't rely on PhpDoc - types must be implicitly declared (parameters and return);
-- the inspection targets functions and methods for performance reasons;
+- the inspection targets only methods for performance reasons;

 Following cases currently supported (we'll keep extending the list):
 - method parameters (nullable objects), e.g. `public function method(?\stdClass $first, \stdClass $second = null) { ... }`;